Wazuh server cluster

 Worker

-• Redirecting agent registration requests to the master.
+• Redirecting agent registration requests to the master node.

 • Receiving and processing events from agents.

-• Sending the master last keepalives from agents and remoted's group assignments.
+• Sending last keep alive messages from agents and remoted group assignments to the master node.

-If any integrity file is modified in a worker node, its content will be replaced with the contents the master node has.
+If any integrity file is modified in a worker node, its content will be replaced with the version on the master node.

 Workflow